Stripe-faced dunnart: Survival

 The stripe-faced dunnart has developed many strategies and adaptations to survive in the extreme, arid environment of greatly varying temperatures and lack of water and nutrients.
 To survive the fluctuating temperatures, the species can maintain an even body temperature with a marked diurnal temperature cycle, torpor and avoiding direct exposure.
 To avoid exposure during the summer, the species is active at night and rests during the day in burrows it digs, or nests made of grasses, leaves and other materials in hollow logs, under dense vegetation or tree cavities.
 It also shelters in soil cracks, under rocks, logs and in animal burrows.

 To survive throughout winter, the species enters torpor daily, usually during the night and awakening by midday, when it uses sun basking to rewarm itself.
 As the winter nights become colder, the daily torpor bouts become longer and deeper; females tend to remain in torpor longer than males.
 Torpor allows the species to decrease water loss and reduce energy expenditure by up to 90%, considerably reducing the amount of food to be foraged; this is especially useful for when food availability during the winter is low.
 The stripe-faced dunnart may also readily enter daily torpor during the summer if food availability is low or ambient temperatures are unstable.

 Like the fat-tail dunnart, the stripe-faced dunnart is able to store excess fat in its tail during periods of abundant food, and uses these food stores when food is scarce, often during the winter.
 The dunnart is capable of gaining all its moisture needs from the insects that it eats.

+Captive colonies

+The species has long been held in various research organisations throughout Australia.
+It has been used as a model marsupial species for studying marsupial genetics, breeding and immunology.